Brigham and Women’s Hospital

 More than half of the mesothelioma patients who seek care at the International mesothelioma Program live a far distance from the New England location.
 Most out-of-town patients have a family member or friend with them for emotional support.
 The Thornton and Naumes Housing Assistance Program provides housing assistance to these loved ones.

 The house opened in 2008 and is located just across the street from the Brigham and Women’s Hospital main entrance.
 The average stay in the house is 19 days, and many family members or friends make repeated trips and consider the residence a second home.

 The three-story Victorian house can accommodate up to three families at a time.
 If space is unavailable, the support staff at Brigham and Women’s Hospital will work with nearby hotels and inns to provide discounted lodging rates.

-Many patients have had promising results here, including remission of their disease.
+Many other patients have had promising results here, including remission of their disease.
 Choosing the right cancer center to treat your specific disease, however, can be stressful.
 Fortunately, we at Mesothelioma Guide can help.

 Contact one of our patient advocates at 1-888-385-2024 to get in touch with Brigham and Women’s Hospital.
-You also request our free Mesothelioma Guide for a complete list of all the renowned mesothelioma centers and doctors in the country.
+You also can request our free Mesothelioma Guide for a complete list of all the renowned mesothelioma centers and doctors in the country.

 - Housing & Living Arrangements.
 International Mesothelioma Program.
 Retrieved from: https://impmeso.org/what-to-expect/housing-living/.
 Accessed: 12/06/19.